-|Father||Neville, Ralph (Earl of Westmorland, Earl Marshal)||Mother||Beaufort, Joan (daughter of John of Gaunt)|
+|Father||Neville, Ralph (Earl of Westmorland, Earl Marshal)||Mother||Beaufort, Joan (Countess of Westmorland)|

 Family Tree Details